LPBeaulieu/Typewriter-OCR-TintypeText/README.md

   <a href="" rel="noopener">
  <img src="https://github.com/LPBeaulieu/TintypeText/blob/main/txt%20file%20example.jpg" alt="Example of '.txt' file creation"></a>
 </p><hr>
 The image above illustrates the format of the ".txt" file listing all of the character rectangle labels.
 In the first line, you can note that four of the characters are labelled as "@", which maps to the category "to be deleted".
 The three letters (C, X and I) have significant ink splattering and will not be included in the training data, as they are not representative of these characters.
 The fourth "@" on the first line corresponds to an artifact (some noise was above the filtering threshold and was picked up as a character).
 We also do not want to include it in the training data.
-The "lesser than" symbol highlighted in yellow on line 11 in the ".txt" file corresponds to an "empty" rectangle, which is mapped to the "space" category in the Dataset folder.
+The "lesser than" symbol highlighted in yellow on line 11 in the ".txt" file corresponds to an "empty" rectangle, which is mapped to the "space" category in the "Dataset" folder.
 The very last line of the typewriter scan image contains two typos (two characters overlaid with a hashtag symbol).
 They are represented by a "~" symbol in the ".txt" file on line 19.
 All the other characters rectangles are represented by their own characters in the ".txt" file.
 <br><br>
 Importantly, <b>such ".txt" files should be created, modified and saved exclusively in basic text editors</b> (such as Text Editor in Ubuntu 20.04), as more elaborate word processors would include extra formatting information that would interfere with the correct mapping of the character rectangles to their labels in the ".txt" file.
 <br><br>